gndclouds/logs/notes/Research-on-Soil-Standards.md

 - Replenish soil health through what we want to rewild.
 - Defraud the carbon offset market through better standards and monitoring of change in CO to sequestration in the soil of forests.
-- Create a database of soil samples that are verified based on properties found in [[Systematic-Stable-Isotope-Testing]], similar to FSC, and their work with forests.
+- Create a database of soil samples that are verified based on properties found in [[learning-logs/notes/Systematic-Stable-Isotope-Testing]], similar to FSC, and their work with forests.
 - Model of forest and is as close to a digital twin as we possibly can
 - Teach farmers, how to create biodynamic farms, which replenish watersheds and restore, nutrients to soil systems.
 - Take down, Monsanto literally anything to take down Monsanto maybe we measure the impact of soil quality before, and after the use of their pesticides to create a class action lawsuit that communicates the captive incentive structure that Monsanto places its farmers.